Time ball

-A time ball is a large, wooden or metal ball that is dropped at a predetermined time of day.
+A time ball is a large, wooden or metal ball that moves up and down a pole, and which is dropped at a predetermined time of day.
 Because precise timekeeping is essential to the determination of longitude at sea, time balls were principally erected to allow navigators aboard nearby ships to synchronize their marine chronometers with a reference time standard controlling the ball.

 Time balls have been rendered obsolete by electronic time signals, but some are kept in operation as tourist attractions.

 History

-The fall of a ball was in antiquity a way to show to people the time.
-Ancient Greek clocks had this system in the main square of a city, as in the city of Gaza in the post-Alexander era, and as described by Procopius in his book on Edifices.

 Time ball stations set their clocks according to transit observations of the positions of the sun and stars.
 Originally they either had to be stationed at the observatory, or had to keep a very accurate clock at the station which was set manually to observatory time.
 Following the introduction of the electric telegraph around 1850, time balls could be located at a distance from their source of mean time and operated remotely.